inzscript/practice-examples-typescript/Readme.md

 ## Steps needed to Configure Typescript Compiler

-* *creates tsconfig.json file
+* When running the "init" option it will create the tsconfig.json file
-* Make changes to default folder designation. src and dist.
-Enable remove comments and fail on errors.
+* Updatte the json file and make changes to default folder designation for the following src and dist.
+* Enable remove comments and fail on errors.
+* Review the tsconfig.json file for common things to enable.

-* Now once the src folder is setup, in the root directory all that is needed to compile is to run:
+Once the src folder is setup, in the root directory all that is needed to compile and run each ts as needed:

 ```
 tsc -- init